1955–56 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

 In the Challenge Cup tournament's final St. Helens faced Halifax.
-Played on 28 April 1956 at Wembley Stadium in front of a crowd of 79,341, St Helens won 13-2.
+Played on 28 April 1956 at Wembley Stadium in front of a crowd of 79,341, St Helens won 13–2.
 This was Saints' first Challenge Cup final win in five Final appearances.
 Alan Prescott, their prop forward was awarded the Lance Todd Trophy for man-of-the-match.

 The St Helens team was greeted enthusiastically upon their return to the North.
 After detraining at Liverpool the team's open-top coach ride to St Helens attracted an estimated 100,000 people despite pouring rain.

 European Championship

 This was the fifteenth European Championship and was won for the second time by the Other Nationalities.